-The reality of asbestos litigation is that not all cases are created equal.
-This is why it’s important to consider talking to an attorney if you have been diagnosed with pleural mesothelioma.
-You usually only have between one and four years after your initial diagnosis to file a claim.
+You should consider talking to a mesothelioma attorney if you have been diagnosed with mesothelioma.
+You usually only have one to four years after your initial diagnosis to file a mesothelioma claim.
+If your loved one died from mesothelioma, the time limit starts at the time of death, making it an even more time-sensitive decision.

 Qualified mesothelioma attorneys can help you understand litigation procedures and file a timely legal claim.
 They can also see your claim through the case process and possibly improve your chances of obtaining compensation.